hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 Terraform Cloud workspace variables let you customize configurations, modify Terraform's behavior, and store information like provider credentials.

-You can find more information about managing variables and variable sets in [Managing Variables](/docs/cloud/workspaces/managing-variables.html)
+You can set variables specifically for each workspace or you can create variable sets to reuse the same variables across multiple workspaces.
+For example, you could define a variable set of provider credentials and automatically apply it to all of the workspaces using that provider.
+Terraform Cloud applies workspace variables to all runs within that workspace.

+~> **Note:** Variable sets are in beta.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers